iot2tangle/Streams-http-gateway/README.md

         }
     ],
     "device": "XDK_HTTP",
-    "timestamp": 1558511111
+    "timestamp": ""
 }'
 `
-Note: If the "timestamp" value is set to 0 a new timestamp will be added by the realy server before the data is published to the Tangle.
+Note: Thetimestamp will be set the moment the transaction is sent to the Tangle

-IMPORTANT: The device will be authenticated through the "device" field in the request (in this case XDK_HTTP), this has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!
+IMPORTANT: The device will be authenticated through the "device" field in the request (in this example XDK_HTTP), this has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!

-After a few seconds you should now see the data beeing recieved by the Subscriber!